bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 APP
 @Jeremy S (Apple)
  answered:
 I think the answer to this will depend on which expressions you're looking to support, so feel free to clarify or ask in the thread about specific expressions.
-But predicates with SwiftData do not currently have explicit support for some of the mathematical/statistical values such as min/max - feel…
+But predicates with SwiftData do not currently have explicit support for some of the mathematical/statistical values such as min/max - feel free to file a feedback about those if you'd like to see them added!
-See more

 Jeremy S (Apple)